2020 Member Guide

-To complement our by-laws, the Board of Directors of Gardens for Charlestown has assembled this Member Guide for gardeners to consult whenever they have questions about the qualifications for membership or guidelines for using the Gardens.
+To complement our by-laws (which were adopted February 1996) the Board of Directors of Gardens for Charlestown has assembled this Member Guide for gardeners to consult whenever they have questions about the qualifications for membership or guidelines for using the Gardens.

-The Garden Use Guidelines were adopted by the Board at the start of the 2018 season; the Membership Guidelines were adopted at the start of the 2019 season.
-None of these are entirely new; they are just an effort to document some of the policies and practices that have evolved over the years so that we can be transparent and consistent about how we operate.
-Questions or feedback on these guidelines can be directed to the Board President.
-A pdf of the Guide can be downloaded here.
+The Membership Guidelines were adopted at the start of the 2019 season.
+The Garden Use Guidelines were adopted by the Board at the start of the 2017 season; Nothing that appears here is entirely new; the guidelines are simply an effort to document some of the policies and practices that have evolved over the years so that we can be transparent and consistent about how we operate.

 [Adopted by the Board of Directors December 2018.
-These guidelines complement the By-laws for the Gardens for Charlestown, Inc. adopted February 1996.]
+These guidelines complement the By-laws for the Gardens for Charlestown, Inc. adopted February 1996.
+They have not been revised for the 2020 season.]

 a) In order to be a “Member” of Gardens for Charlestown [GfC], one must meet the following criteria: